This article is so comprehensive that I had to separate it out from my post on cleaning and maintaining workout equipment.

 Periodic Barbell Maintenance

-Once you’ve done the above, you don’t have to do much to keep your bar in great shape.
+Once you’ve done the initial cleaning, you don’t have to do much to keep your bar in great shape.
 Once a week or even once a month, brush the dead skin out of the knurling with a nylon brush, with the help of oil if necessary, and wipe it down with an oily cloth.

 I’ve heard of OCD people doing it every day.
 Once a week might be unnecessary.
 You might be able to go months.
 It depends on how much you sweat and how humid of an environment it’s in.
 After several workouts you’re probably going to rub off most of the oil from some parts of the shaft, or there will be enough salts from your hands that you want to get off.